 - Fanny Lewis.
 Born 1841 in Marshfield

 In 1851 the family were living at Tyn Mawr Farm, Marshfield, Monmouthshire where George was a farmer of 96 acres employing 3 men and 1 boy.
 George's age is given at 34.
 His wife was 38, 4 years his senior.
+The census confirms that she was born in Berkeley!
 In 1861 and 1871 the family are still at the same address.
+In 1861, their nephew George Baker, a 19 year old grocer was visiting.
 In 1871 George is farming 115 acres employing 1 man and 1 boy.